 I was assured that the neighbor’s oldest daughter would be picking her up in a few weeks.
 I already had 4 dogs at the time and really wasn’t thrilled taking on a fifth.
 But hey, it was only going to be a few weeks right?
 Well that few weeks has turned into 6 years.

-Kilo passed in July 2017 and though I have a new chi, I still miss her everyday.
+Kilo passed in July 2017 and though I have a new chihuahua and a chi-mix, I still miss her everyday.
 Through Kilo, I have fallen in love with the Chihuahua breed and would love to have a few more eventually.
 There is just something special about these little dogs.

 I hope you enjoyed my story.
 Remember, I’d love to publish your story too about your Chihuahua or Chihuahuas.
-Email your story and any photos you want to share along with it to firstname.lastname@example.org and put Chihuahua Story in the subject line.
+Email your story and any photos (we need at least one) you want to share along with it to email@example.com and put Chihuahua Story in the subject line.